 Registration for English courses

-I've never attended an English course at the SPZ.
+I have never attended an English course at the SPZ.
 What should I do?

 I have already attended a course.
 Do I need to repeat the placement test?

 If you passed the course you attended, you will be able to take more courses at your current level.
 You will not have to repeat the placement test.
-If you took your last course before SS 2021, you will have to take the placement test again.
+If you took your last course before SS 2022, you will have to take the placement test again.

 I have just completed a course.
 Do I automatically move up to the next level?